Teddy34/gatsby-blog/blog/2019-07-26/index.md

 And I hack stuff often in the console.
 Whether I want to check how a lib API works, test a small function that I just wrote, compute some GeoJSON test data, or parse an email full of logs.
 You can handle without big performance problems a few tens of megabytes of data in the console.

+If CLI is not your style, [CodePen](https://codepen.io) or [CodeSandbox](https://codesandbox.io) online editors can help replace it although the feedback loop is not as great, especially if you have some long computation running each time you refresh the page.

 The JavaScript CLI is great but sometimes, it's not enough.
 GeoJSON Manipulation without a tool is not easy and error-prone.
 But that's not a problem because we have the richest package manager ever at our disposal.

-And if CLI is not your style, [CodePen](https://codepen.io) or [CodeSandbox](https://codesandbox.io) online editors can help replace it although the feedback loop is not as great, especially if you have some long computation running each time you refresh the page.

 ### The web as the package manager

 That's right, it's simply the web.
 Need a date or number formatter, a JWT parser?
 It's available.
 There are two ways of accessing your favorite libs from the console.

 The first way might make you sweat a bit the first time but it's quite nice.
 CDNs are providing all libs already packed and ready to use, for every version.
 Loading them in the console might be a bit tricky sometimes because of CORS or module systems but it can extend your horizon quite far.
-[RequireBin](http://requirebin.com/) & friends provided that for a time.
+[RequireBin](http://requirebin.com/) & friends provided that for a time, but it looks down nowadays.
 You can also trick online editors to import and export lib on window object (you will need to choose the correct frame in the CLI as the sandboxes are... sandboxed).

 The second way is the fun one for me.
 Most lib websites are exposing their libs as globals in the console. copy your old data to the clipboard (there's a browser command for that), open a new tab, browse to the Moment website, paste your data in the console and start formatting your dates.